 Trading Car With Loan

+Can you trade in a vehicle with a loan?
+Chances are good the answer is no, you cannot.
 The primary reason that this will not usually work is because you still owe money on the car.
 When you try to trade in a car that you owe money on with a dealer, the dealer will have to pay off your loan for you to make the process work.
-The amount you still owe is then added to the amount that you borrow on the new vehicle.
-If you owe money, the dealer will have to contact your lender and will then find out that the car is in repo status.

 Video of the Day